globalbrain/eslint-config/README.md

 }
 ```

-> `--ignore-path` is not required as it is configured extensively by [ignorePattern](https://github.com/antfu/eslint-config/blob/main/packages/basic/index.js#L16).

 ## License

-This package is open-sourced software licensed under the [MIT license](LICENSE.md).
+This package is open-sourced software licensed under the [MIT license](./LICENSE).